Safety and Security 1: Procurement Stage

 This is the first agreement by a Japanese company to acquire a U.S.-based shale gas developer.
 Through this agreement, we will position the shale gas development project as a third pillar of our energy business in the U.S., following the Freeport LNG project and a power generation project, to further increase profits.

-Sabine owns a mining field of about 1,000 km² (about 250,000 acres), which is 1.5 times larger than Lake Biwa, in the eastern part of Texas.
-In 2020, it produced gas of about 2.2 million tons when converted into LNG from about 1,100 wells.
+Sabine owns a mining field of about 1,300 km² (about 320,000 acres) in the eastern part of Texas.
+In 2021, it produced gas of about 2.8 million tons when converted into LNG from about 900 wells.
 That is an excellent mining field with the potential for further development for the future.

 In July 2018, we acquired a 35% right to a gas field in the eastern area, which is about half of the mining field owned by Sabine.
 The gas field has brought us a larger production amount and greater profits than we expected when joining the project.
 This acquisition has enabled us to own Sabine’s entire mining field, including the western area, where many wells in operation are located and producing stable profits.